-These Quinoa Chia Seed Protein Bars make the perfect healthy snack.
-This gluten free protein bar recipe will leave the whole family smiling.
+These Quinoa Chia Seed Protein Bars make the perfect healthy breakfast or snack.
+These homemade quinoa protein bars will leave the whole family smiling.

 Really, what more could you want in a protein bar?
 Healthy, filling and ultra satisfying, these protein bars will keep your energy levels high, while keeping your health on track.